About the Position

 - Federal resume (see important instructions for submitting a resume at the end of this announcement).

-In addition, each candidate must submit a supplemental statement that addresses each of the qualifications/ranking factors listed in the “Qualifications (Ranking Factors)” section of this vacancy announcement.
+In addition, each candidate must submit a supplemental statement that addresses each of the qualifications/ranking factors listed in “Qualifications (Ranking Factors)”.
 List each ranking factor and describe in detail how your experience (paid or unpaid), education, or special training aligns with each factor.
 The supplemental statement should include your name, an answer to the U.S. citizenship question, and the title and grade of the position for which you are applying.
 Incomplete applications will not be considered.

 Please note that because all GTM/GCLO positions are in the Excepted Service, neither past nor current federal or executive order eligibility is required.
 However, if applicants have government employment status or eligibilities, it is helpful to document this in the application to assist in determining the level of skills and abilities of each candidate.